 Blood pressure (No needles)

 When?
-Every two years when you're in your 20s and 30s, and once a year after that.
+Every two years when you are in your 20s and 30s, and once a year after that.

 Cholesterol (Blood sample)

 When?
-Every two years if you're in your 20s or 30s and there is a family history of heart disease.
-If you're in your 40s or older: every time you go for a check-up.
+Every two years if there you are in your 20s or 30s and there is a family history of heart disease.
+If you are in your 40s or older: every time you go for a check-up.

 Why?
 High cholesterol levels increase your risk for heart disease and stroke.
 Doctors recommend that all blood lipid levels should be checked and not only cholesterol levels.

 When?
 Everybody, no matter their age, should be tested every three years if they are at risk.
 People who are most at risk include those with a family history of diabetes, people who are overweight, or people who have high cholesterol levels or high blood pressure.

 Why?
 If you have Type 2 diabetes, you are at higher risk for heart disease and eye problems.